-Kim Il Sung Square is Pyongyang’s largest public square located in the centre of North Korea’s capital.
+Kim Il Sung Square is North Korea’s largest public square and is located in the centre of Pyongyang, the capital.
 The square is 75,000 square meters (807,293 square feet) and currently ranks as the 51st largest public square in the world.

 Named after the founding leader and eternal President Kim Il Sung, it was completed in August 1954 as the country began to build itself after being largely devastated by the Korean War which ravaged the nation from 1950 to 1953.

 Kim Il Sung Square can hold up to 100,000 people and is paved with granite titles.
 Lined perfectly in both north-south and east-west directions are white spots painted on the ground.
 This is how infantry and performers keep in absolute perfect order during the military parades with thousands of people.

 From the middle of the square, you have great views to both the front and back.
 Looking out towards the river you have great views of the Taedong River with the the Juche Tower standing tall on the other side.
 Towards the front side, you have the impressive Grand People’s Study House building completing the backdrop to the square.

 Kim Il Sung square is a must-visit attraction for anyone visiting Pyongyang.
 Together with its impressive surroundings, it won’t disappoint.